cau-placc/pakcs/README.md

 ============================================

-PAKCS is an implementation of the multi-paradigm declarative language [Curry](http://www.curry-lang.org) developed by RWTH Aachen, University of Kiel and Portland State University (email contact: pakcs@curry-lang.org)
+PAKCS is an implementation of the multi-paradigm declarative language [Curry](http://www.curry-lang.org) developed by Kiel University, RWTH Aachen, and Portland State University
+(email contact: pakcs@curry-lang.org)

 This directory contains: